emanuel-ponce/checkout-page-preview/README.md

     - The Checkout Page Preview will run on port 3000.
     - The Checkout Page will run on port 3001.
-    - If you encounter issues running `npm run dev`, it might be related to a Module Federation issue with environment variables.
+    - If you encounter issues running `npm run dev`, it might be related to a Module Federation issue with environment variables (makeSerializable dependency issue).
 In such cases, try the following alternative commands based on your operating system:

     - **For Unix-like systems (macOS, Linux):**
       ```bash